How to Bet on Boxing

 If you want to get even more specific with your bets, you can.
 Major bouts allow you to pick the exact round you think a fighter will win.
 Depending on the punching power and durability of the fighters, these odds can range drastically.
 Nevertheless, picking the correct round will yield you a robust return on your wager.

 So, now that you're in the know on how to bet on boxing, you will need a place to bet.
 While there are many online sportsbooks on the web, not all are created equal.
-Stick to the biggest and best.
-They take credit cards as well: Sportsbook.com Review
+Stick to one of the biggest and best.
+You get a huge 50% signup bonus and they take credit cards as well: MyBookie Review.

 Each week, Big Scotty L makes picks on upcoming boxing matches in an attempt to make a punching bag out of his bookie.
 Scotty is a GREAT boxing handicapper who offers tremendous insight on the fights and his knowledge isn't just limited to boxing matches in the USA.
 He has a broad knowledge of international fights as well.